 We seem to be fine with God’s sovereignty as long as things are going our way.
 But as soon the rubber hits the road, look out…we begin to flounder.
 We allow the Enemy to waltz right in and pose the question: “Do you believe what God says?”
 It becomes a matter of trust.
 Will we believe what God has to say or take matters into our own hands?
 The crux of the issue becomes who reigns sovereign in our own lives…God Almighty or ourselves?

 In Genesis 3, we see Adam and Eve struggle as they doubt the sovereignty of God.
-Rather than believing what God says to be the ultimate authority, they determine that they want to do things their own way.
+Rather than believing what God says to be the ultimate authority, they determine that they want to do things their way.
 They question God’s supremacy.
 They take a bite.
 And so, honestly, we fall in the same way as our predecessors…we fail to recognize and respect the supreme authority of God.

 They will allow Him to sustain the earth and bear up the pillars thereof, or light the lamps of heaven, or rule the waves of the ever-moving ocean; but when God ascends His throne, His creatures then gnash their teeth, and we proclaim an enthroned God, and His right to do as He wills with His own, to dispose of His creatures as He thinks well, without consulting them in the matter; then it is that we are hissed and execrated, and then it is that men turn a deaf ear to us, for God on His throne is not the God they love.
 But it is God upon the throne that we love to preach.
 It is God upon His throne whom we trust.” –Charles Spurgeon

+Our faith is truly tested when God does something that we do not like.
 Will we allow God to be God?
+Do we trust that God is in control?
 To do whatsoever He pleases?
 Will we bow bended knee when He gives and takes away (Job 1:21) or instead, resist, and run the other way?